 Anything that offers sentimental value is something to consider keeping in storage.
 These items might include antique furniture, collectibles, and artwork.

-If you’ll use it at some point in the next six months, professional storage solutions are a reasonable investment to consider.
+If you use it at some point in the next six months, professional storage solutions are a reasonable investment to consider.
 A desk for your home office might fall into this category.
-When it could be a year or more before you “might” come back to this asset, it is probably better to sell it now to get some money.
+However, when it could be a year or more before you “might” come back to this asset, it is probably better to sell it now to get some money.

-When you’re unsure of what to keep or sell, these items usually bring in the most cash that you can use for this transition.
+When you’re unsure what to keep or sell, these items usually bring in the most cash you can use for this transition.

 1. Old Toys

 Consignment shops are in almost every neighborhood today.
-If you have larger items, you might find a decent price waiting for you online.
-Anything that is in reasonably good shape has collecting value, or is in its original box is worth reviewing.
+If you have more oversized items, you might find a decent price waiting for you online.
+Anything in reasonably good shape has collecting value or is in its original box is worth reviewing.

 If you have designer clothing at home, you could sell a few pieces to potentially pay for all of the professional moving services you need.
 Even if you don’t have expensive labels in your closet, most people are surprised by how much value the old stuff they have in drawers can put into their bank account.